ZXEducation/mpv/DOCS/man/input.rst

     enabled, or after precise seeking).
 Files with imprecise timestamps (such as Matroska) might lead to unstable results.

+``window-scale`` (RW)
+    Window size multiplier.
+Setting this will resize the video window to the values contained in ``dwidth`` and ``dheight`` multiplied with the value set with this property.
+Setting ``1`` will resize to original video size (or to be exact, the size the video filters output). ``2`` will set the double size, ``0.5`` halves the size.

+    Note that setting a value identical to its previous value will not resize the window.
+That's because this property mirrors the ``window-scale`` option, and setting an option to its previous value is ignored.
+If this value is set while the window is in a fullscreen, the multiplier is not applied until the window is taken out of that state.
+Writing this property to a maximized window can unmaximize the window depending on the OS and window manager.
+If the window does not unmaximize, the multiplier will be applied if the user unmaximizes the window later.

+    See ``current-window-scale`` for the value derived from the actual window size.

+    Since mpv 0.31.0, this always returns the previously set value (or the default value), instead of the value implied by the actual window size.
+    Before mpv 0.31.0, this returned what ``current-window-scale`` returns now, after the window was created.

 ``current-window-scale`` (RW)
     The ``window-scale`` value calculated from the current window size.
 This has the same value as ``window-scale`` if the window size was not changed